bndtools/bnd/docs/_plugins/maven.md

 If no `releaseUrl` nor a `snapshotUrl` are specified then the repository is _local only_.
 For finding archives, both URLs are used, first `releaseUrl`.

 The `index` file specifies a view on the remote repository, it _scopes_ it.
 Since we use the bnd repositories to resolve against, it is impossible to resolve against the world.
 The index file falls under source control, it is stored in the source control management system.
 This guarantees that at any time the project is checked out it has the same views on its repository.
 This is paramount to prevent build breackages due to changes in repositories.

+Alternative, the GAV's can be specified in the file where the repository is defined with the  `source` configuration property.
+This is a string separated by either whitespace, commas, semicolons, or any combination thereof.

+Both the index file and the source configuration can be replaced by macros.
+The only difference is that the source can use macros for more than one GAV while the indexFile is processed per line and that line must deliver at most single GAV.

 ## Coordinates & Terminology